Yashwantkumar2005/Jotter/README.md

 #Jar File Requirements

-If u need jar file u computer should have java version "20.0.1"(Open cmd<type java-version)
+If u need jar file ur computer should have java version "20.0.1"(Open cmd<type java-version)

 U can find the jar file under V1.0.0 in Releases